Your Dollars in Action: Giving Drives Research and Progress Toward a Cure

 New Research Discoveries

 - Discovered how glioblastoma tumors depend on vast amounts of cholesterol, and how shutting down this supply may halt tumor growth.
-Importantly, the team has identified a drug of interest to test.
+Importantly, the team has identified a treatment of interest to test.

 - Discovered that specialized, circular bunches of DNA can be found in high levels in glioblastoma tumor cells.
 These pieces of “extrachromosomal DNA” are believed to be major contributors to tumor growth and treatment resistance.
 This discovery has the potential to significantly change the way we treat glioblastoma, based on where cancer-fueling genes are located.